 To make sure your arrival in the UK goes as smoothly as possible it is a good idea to learn as much as possible about what to expect.

-For full details please see our Airport Welcome Service page.
+For full details please see our Airport Transfer Service page.

 If you are an overseas, study abroad or exchange student, you must attend pre-enrolment before you can complete online enrolment with the University and begin your studies.